 Emily, Team Lead & Client Service Representative

 As someone who enjoys animals and social work, Emily has found a passion in working with our incredible clients and their amazing pets here at CVVH and PTVC.
 Emily joined our team in November of 2017, working full time to help ensure the highest standards of excellence we strive to provide.
-Some of Emily’s responsibilities include answering phones, scheduling appointments, checking clients in and out of our facility, client records, medication requests, client education, serving as our initial point of contact, and much more.
+Some of Emily’s responsibilities include assisting our practice manager, answering phones, scheduling appointments, checking clients in and out of our facility, client records, medication requests, client education, serving as our initial point of contact, and much more.

-“Port Townsend has always felt like a home for me.
+“Port Townsend has always felt like home to me.
 I’ve been looking for a career as well as an environment that truly feels like home.
 I have definitely found my calling here – it’s somewhere I know I can be successful and have fun at the same time,” Emily says.
 “The staff is very family oriented in the sense that we feel like a big family and definitely care about the love and bond that you share with your pet.
 I really see the therapeutic qualities that pets can have on people.”

-At home, Emily enjoys walking, spending time outdoors, chasing sunsets, and spending time with friends and family.
-She also likes to sing, play the guitar and cello, and considers herself a very musical person.
-Emily owns a Beagle mix named Camo, a Hound mix named Cadence, and a Long Haired Calico cat named Luana.
+At home, Emily and her husband enjoy spending time outdoors, chasing sunsets, and spending time with friends and family.
+She considers herself a very musical person.
+Emily owns a Beagle mix named Camo, a Long Haired Calico cat named Luana, and a short-haired gray cat named Seymour Fuzzy Bottoms.

 Hannah, Team Lead & Client Service Representative

 Hannah joined CVVH and PTVC in August of 2015.
 She is brand new to the veterinary field and is very much enjoying her introduction to veterinary medicine as well as getting to know the clients and their pets.
 Hannah grew up in Jefferson County and graduated from Chimacum High School.
 She grew up bringing her pets to our hospital and feels honored to be a part of the team.
 Outside of work, Hannah enjoys taking her dog for walks, short hikes, going to the beach and spending time with her friends and family.
 Hannah is the owner of a fun-loving Yorkshire Terrier named Rue.